ClaudioV05/AppProject/README.md

 # AppProject
-This WEB is evolution of old project of generate class
+This is evolution of solution for old project of generate class developed in Delphi XE10.